arsy786/eagle-bank/README.md

 ### Database Configuration

-The application supports both H2 in-memory database and PostgreSQL .
+The application supports both H2 in-memory database and PostgreSQL.
 Configure your choice in `src/main/resources/application.properties` as per the examples below:

 1. H2 In-Memory Database: